 But what about B2B marketers?
 Is it possible to leverage interactive emails to engage business customers?
 Granted, an embedded cat video or a dancing elf GIF will hold little appeal for a business audience, but depending on your product or service, there are still interactive options that may work for you.

 Below are a few ideas to get you started.

-Menus: Allowing your users to navigate your email through a menu, much as they navigate your website, provides more engagement opportunities and can significantly improve your click through rate.
+- Menus: Allowing your users to navigate your email through a menu, much as they navigate your website, provides more engagement opportunities.
+It can also significantly improve your click through rate.
 Test both hamburger menus and tab menus across the header, to see which performs better with your customers.

 An edited version of this article originally appeared on Chief Marketer.